garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 python3 ipfs_upload.py
 ```

-You should then get returned a CID as described above.
+You should then get returned a CID as described above which will look similar to ```QmcBRbromnTm4dGRzrH2mFJCCwFBxBwhyegRoDGefdbC62```.

 ### 9. Download an image from IPFS

-Downloading an image from IPFS is almost exactly the same as uploading, except that we are getting rather than adding.
+Downloading an image from IPFS is almost exactly the same as uploading and image, except that we are 'getting' rather than 'adding'.
 We use the same Infura API for access and take a content identifier (CID) as seen in step 8 to find the requested file.
 Since we are using an example image and will be writing this to the same folder as the ```template_ground_stone_plan_view.jpeg```, we will call this returned image ```returned_template_ground_stone_plan_view.jpeg```.
-Line 27 declares in the get_image() function states where this image should be written to.
-To download an image type the following into your terminal:
+Line 27 declares the get_image() function and states where this image should be written to.
+Feel free to change this as you need.
+To download an image make sure you are in the ```project > ipfs``` folder and type the following into your terminal:

 ```
 python3 ipfs_download.py
 ```

+You will be asked for the CID of the required image so that the IPFS can find the required file.

 ## How to Use the Project

-The installation section above describes how to get all the pieces of the pipeline.
-However, they are in a natural order for understanding the system and getting it working but not for operating the pipeline.
-This section will describe what part to run in what order to see a successful pipeline flow.
+The [How to Install and Run the Project](#how-to-install-and-run-the-project) section above describes how to get all the pieces of the pipeline.
+However, they are in a natural order for understanding the system and getting it working but not for actually operating the pipeline.
+This section will describe what part to run and in what order to see a successful pipeline flow.
 This order is as follows:

 #### Prepare the pipeline
 1. Create your smart contract (steps 1-5)